Mental Illness in a Parent or Carer

 7.1 Information Sharing

-7.1.1 Good information sharing is a crucial element of successful inter-agency working, allowing professionals to make informed decisions, thus improving outcomes for patients/clients.
-Sharing of information is lawful where:
+Good information sharing is a crucial element of successful inter-agency working, allowing professionals to make informed decisions, thus improving outcomes for service users and children.
+Sharing of information is lawful where: ·

-7.2.1 Individuals can give their consent to personal information about them being disclosed to third parties, but it must be explained why this information is needed and who it will be disclosed to.
-If the information is sensitive in nature, for example relating to a person’s mental health, such consent would need to be in writing and placed on their case file.
-Verbal consent should be recorded in the case notes.
+7.2.1 Individuals can give their consent to personal information about them being shared with third parties, but it must be explained why this information is needed, what will be shared and who it will be shared with.
+If the information is sensitive in nature, for example relating to a person’s mental health, consent would need to be clearly recorded on the case file in line with organisational procedures.

 7.2.2 A young person aged 16 years or over is capable to giving consent on their own behalf; children under 16 years can only give consent if it is thought that they fully understand the issues and are able to make an informed decision.
 If not, the decision must be made by the person who holds Parental Responsibility for them.

-7.2.3 Where an adult is deemed incapable of giving consent to disclosure, consent should be sought, where possible, from a person who has the legal authority to act on that person’s behalf.
+7.2.3 Where an adult is deemed incapable of giving consent to information sharing, consent should be sought, where possible, from a person who has the legal authority to act on that person’s behalf.

-7.2.4 If it is not possible to obtain consent to disclosure, information can be disclosed without consent under the circumstances listed.
+7.2.4 If it is not possible to obtain consent to information sharing, information can be disclosed without consent under the circumstances listed.